 - Slight bleeding if the lesions are rubbed or scraped

 - Cracking and redness at the corners of your mouth

 - Loss of taste

-In severe cases, the lesions may spread downward into your esophagus — the long, muscular tube stretching from the back of your mouth to your stomach (Candida esophagitis).
-If this occurs, you may experience difficulty swallowing or feel as if food is getting stuck in your throat.
+In severe cases, usually related to cancer or a weakened immune system from HIV/AIDS, the lesions may spread downward into your esophagus — the long, muscular tube stretching from the back of your mouth to your stomach (Candida esophagitis).
+If this occurs, you may experience difficulty swallowing and pain or feel as if food is getting stuck in your throat.

 Infants and breast-feeding mothers

 In addition to the distinctive white mouth lesions, infants may have trouble feeding or be fussy and irritable.
 They can pass the infection to their mothers during breast-feeding.
 The infection may then pass back and forth between the mother's breasts and the baby's mouth.